deblanco/deblanco/README.md

 NodeJS / Solidity / React / NextJS / Rust / DevOps / AWS CDK / TypeScript / CSS / Mongo / PostgreSQL / Redis / ...

-"As a Full-Stack Developer with experience in NodeJS, Solidity, React, NextJS, Golang, and AWS CDK, I am confident in my ability to deliver high-quality applications that meet the needs of your team.
+"As a Full-Stack Developer with experience in NodeJS, Solidity, React, NextJS, Rust, and AWS CDK, I am confident in my ability to deliver high-quality applications that meet the needs of your team.
 My expertise in TypeScript, CSS, Mongo, PostgreSQL, and Redis allows me to work with a wide range of technologies and build scalable and reliable solutions." - *ChatGPT*

 ## MOTTO
 ```